Take the mystery out of life insurance with our beginners’ guide, then run your comparison quotes to find the right deal for you.

 Think carefully about what you want your policy to pay for, and talk to an adviser if you need help.

 It can be hard to work out how much cover your loved ones might need if you die.

 Again, talking to an adviser can help as they have experience in working this out.

 You should tally up any outstanding debt, including your mortgage.
 Then, think about how much of a contribution to the family finances you’re responsible for.

-In an ideal world, you’d want to match that, at least while your children are dependant.
+In an ideal world, you’d want to match that, at least while your children are dependent.
 However, the more cover you buy, the bigger the premium, so obviously, you need to factor affordability in, too.

-And don’t forget to factor any additional sources of income your family would be able to draw on as it could mean you need less protection.
+And don’t forget to factor in any additional sources of income your family would be able to draw on as it could mean you need less protection.

-Would they receive any death in service pay-out from your employer if you died?
+Would they receive any death-in-service payout from your employer if you died?
 Does your partner bring in a salary and could they continue to do so if they became a single parent?
 If the answer is yes, then you may need less cover than you thought.

-If you’re single and have no dependants, then you might decide you don’t need any insurance.
+If you’re single and have no dependents, then you might decide you don’t need any insurance.
 However, it could still be a good idea to consider critical illness cover and/or some form of income protection insurance, so you’re financially secure no matter what.

 Why stay-at-home parents need cover too